JUSTICE SOCIETY OF AMERICA

 Books

-The best overall history of Batman's career is Batman: The Complete History by Les Daniels and Chip Kidd (San Francisco: Chronicle Books, 1999, ISBN 0-8118-2668-6, STAR 10203H, $29.95).
+Perhaps the best overall history of Batman's career is Batman: The Complete History by Les Daniels and Chip Kidd (San Francisco: Chronicle Books, 1999, ISBN 0-8118-2668-6, $29.95).
 A lavishly illustrated, admirably complete overview of Batman's creation and evolution that no Batman reader should be without.
-Two versions of the book were initially released, one with a slightly higher price ($34.95) and an additional 16-page section comprising a cover gallery of the Batman series from #1 to #144, with artist credits.
+Two versions of the book were initially released, one with a slightly higher price ($34.95) and an additional 16-page section comprising a cover gallery of the Batman series from #1 to #144, complete with artist credits.
 A reedited Masterpiece Edition, including a Batman statuette and other trifles (ISBN 0-811827-82-8, STAR 11643H, $65.00), appeared in summer 2000, but the basic text is the same.

-Also of value, although not necessarily a reliable history, is Bob Kane's autobiography, Batman and Me (Forestville, California: Eclipse Books, 1989).
-It has a colorful account of Kane's early years as a cartoonist, although Kane's versions of the creation of Batman and various elements of his mythos seriously understate the contributions of Bill Finger and Jerry Robinson, and should be taken with a large grain of salt.
-A whitewash, certainly, but interesting reading.
-Contains color reprints of three early stories, including Batman and Robin's visit to the World's Fair from the 1940 edition of New York World's Fair Comics; these are now available in Batman in World's Finest Comics Archives Vol. 1.
+Also of value is Bob Kane's autobiography, Batman and Me(Forestville, Calif.: Eclipse Books, 1989), which contains a colorful account of Kane's early years as a cartoonist, although Kane's versions of the creation of Batman and various elements of his mythos are sometimes at odds with Jerry Robinson's account and what historians like Les Daniels, Jim Steranko, and Arlen Schumer have concluded about the role of Bill Finger.
+The volume contains color reprints of three early stories, including Batman and Robin's visit to the World's Fair from the 1940 edition of New York World's Fair Comics; these are now available in Batman in World's Finest Comics Archives vol. 1.
 Kane's autobiography was printed in both hardcover and paperback editions.

 Comic Book Reprint Collections

 • Batman from the Thirties to the Seventies, with an introduction by E. Nelson Bridwell (New York: Crown Publishers, Inc., 1972).
 A big hardcover collection of Batman stories from four decades, including Batman's debut, the introductions of Robin, the Joker, Alfred, the Riddler, Ace the Bathound, Batwoman, Bat-Girl, and Batgirl.
-Sadly, most are in blackand white, save for a few oddly placed color plates.
-A great source for fifties material, although the handful of seventies material included is excellent: two Neal Adams-drawn tales, "Secret of the Waiting Graves" and "Man or Bat?", and a fine Denny O'Neil/Irv Novick piece, "The Demon of Gothos Mansion."
+Sadly, most are in black and white, save for a few oddly placed color plates.
+A particularly good source for fifties material, although the handful of seventies material included is excellent: two Neal Adams-drawn tales, "Secret of the Waiting Graves" and "Man or Bat?", and a fine Denny O'Neil/Irv Novick piece, "The Demon of Gothos Mansion."
 There were at least three printings of this book, so it can be found with a little judicious searching.
 Expect to pay in the neighborhood of $30 to $40 U.S. for a copy in decent shape.

-• The Greatest Batman Stories Ever Told Vol. 1 (DC Comics, 1988, in both hardcover and softcover versions) is a superb overview collection that thankfully avoids over-reprinted stories like the first appearance of the Joker.
+• The Greatest Batman Stories Ever Told vol. 1 (DC Comics, 1988, in both hardcover and softcover versions) is a superb overview collection that thankfully avoids over-reprinted stories like the first appearance of the Joker.
 In 2005, DC released a new version with a cover by Alex Ross (ISBN 978-1401204440).
 This is a slimmer volume with fewer stories and a greater concentration on later material; I consider it inferior to the original.

 • Batman Featuring Two-Face and the Riddler (1995).
 An unofficial third volume, released around the time of Batman Forever, this reprints various key appearances of those two villains.
 It may still be available from DC's backlist (ISBN 1-56389-198-0, STAR 01094D, $12.95).